allwynd/assignment-payroll/README.md

 java -Djson.input.home=<path-to-the-input-json-folder> -Djson.output.home=<path-to-the-output-json-folder> -jar EmpPayroll-1.0.0.war
 ```

-Where **path-to-the-input-json-folder** and **path-to-the-output-json-folder** are paths to the external input json folder and output folder where the application loads the employee pay details and generates the payslips respectively (as per Pt.
+>Where, **path-to-the-input-json-folder** and **path-to-the-output-json-folder** are paths to the external input json folder and output folder where the application loads the employee pay details and generates the payslips respectively (as per Pt.
 5 in the ___Pre-requisites___ step above).

 E.g. Assuming the application is copied to _C:\code\assignment-payroll-master_ directory, *path-to-the-input-json-folder* = __C:\code\assignment-payroll-master\myob\input\json__ and *path-to-the-output-json-folder* = __C:\code\assignment-payroll-master\myob\output\json__